digital-asset/daml/docs/source/daml/reference/packages.rst

 Sometimes you will have multiple packages with the same module name.
 In that case, a simple import will fail, since the compiler doesn't know which version of the module to load.
 Fortunately, there are a few tools you can use to approach this problem.

 The first is to use package qualified imports.
 Supposing you have packages with different names, ``foo`` and ``bar``, which both expose a module ``X``.
-You can select which on you want with a package qualified import.
+You can select which one you want with a package qualified import.

 To get ``X`` from ``foo``: